Deademz/Swift-Launcher/README.md

-For launching the launcher, there is a ".bat" file in the initial folder that starts the interface.
+For launching the launcher, there is a "start.bat" file in the initial folder that starts the interface.
 If the interface does not launch, go to the "portablemc-main" folder and run "start_mine.py".

 To run Minecraft, Python and Java are required.